Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Look for ways to prioritize your recovery.
 If you’re struggling with where to start, look at:

-- What you’re doing leading up to going to sleep
+• What you’re doing leading up to going to sleep

-- Reviewing when you’re training and stimulants used during workouts
+• Reviewing when you’re training and stimulants used during workouts

 Tackling your sleep habits will have far greater carryover benefits to building muscle.
-Focusing on sleep before looking to creatine supplementation is a worthwhile endeavour not only benefiting muscle gain but likely enhancing other aspects of your life too.
+Focusing on sleep before looking to creatine supplementation is a worthwhile endeavor not only benefiting muscle gain but likely enhancing other aspects of your life too.

 Budget Considerations

-Luckily though you don’t need creatine to build muscle.
+Luckily, though, you don’t need creatine to build muscle.
 There are a number of other ways to influence muscle growth without giving yourself another expense.

 Medical Conditions